ishwang1/ishwang1.github.io/_pages/publications.md

 ## Working Paper

-* "On L2-relaxation for Non-sparse Panel Data Driven by Latent Factors", with Zhentao Shi, 2024
+* "On L2-relaxation for Economic Prediction", with Zhentao Shi, 2024
 * "Structural Break in Trend with Nearly Integrated Nearly White Noise Errors", with Xiaohu Wang, 2024
 * "Does Online Gaming Affect Academic Performance?
 Evidence from an Anti-Addiction System for Minors", with Naijia Guo and Yuting Zheng, 2024
-* "Predicting the Gap Between Counterfactual Market Price and Guidance Price for Second-hand Houses in Shenzhen", with Zhentao Shi, 2024
+* “Application of Multi-Modal Artificial Intelligence Model in Policy Impact and Prediction of Housing Prices: A Case Study of Shenzhen's Second-Hand Housing Market”, with Yue Qiu, Zhentao Shi, and Tian Xie, 2024

 ## Publication